Tria-Studio/Tria-OS-Docs/MapLib.md

 MapLib:Alert("This is an Alert!", Color3.fromRGB(255, 255, 255), 10)
 ```

-Alerts can be used for ...
+Alerts can be used to send a message to everyone, they can be customized by color and duration.

 ### MapLib:ChangeMusic(musicId: `string|number`, volume: `number?`, startTick: `number?`): `nil`